 5. Improves digestion

 Gorgeous skin starts in the gut.
-Luckily, flaxseed is loaded with both soluble and insoluble fiber, which can help improve digestion (one of the body’s main detox pathways) and promote regularity.
-It also helps promote digestive health by feeding the good bacteria in the gut.
+Luckily, flaxseed is loaded with both soluble and insoluble fiber, which can help improve regularity (one of the body’s major detox pathways).
+It also helps promote digestive health by feeding the good bacteria in the gut [source].

 6. Balances hormones